Government Advertising Campaigns

 The prolonged drought and unprecedented bushfires in Australia had a devastating impact on thousands of tourism operators in New South Wales, with many people cancelling their travel plans.

-Destination NSW responded with a recovery campaign, Love NSW, to drive visits to regional areas and to show off the many spectacular sights and experiences still welcoming visitors.
+Destination NSW responded with a tourism recovery campaign, Love NSW, to drive visits to regional areas and to show off the many spectacular sights and experiences still welcoming visitors.

 The campaign has continued to evolve as restrictions on travelling within Australia have changed.
 Learn more about the Love NSW campaign and other support for the tourism industry at Destination NSW.